How to digitize your business processes

 Adapt faster to agile environments

-While Agile is itself a methodology, agility is also a grounding business philosophy.
-An agile environment should embrace change and quickly adapt to it.
+An agile team should embrace change and quickly adapt to it.
 A business that isn’t digital is as inflexible and fragile as the antique systems it relies on.
-Digitization allows for processes to be changed quickly and for every team member to immediately see that change
+Digitization allows for processes to be changed quickly and for every team member to immediately see that change.

 Reduce operation costs